seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

 The class contains only decoding, but for now, it's enough.
-Later we will add encoding with an authentication endpoint, which accepts a login and returns JWT.
+Later we will an authentication endpoint, where we will create (encode) a token.

-Now, we can try to protect our RESTful API.
+Now, we can try to put everything together and protect our RESTful API.
 Open the main script and instantiate the building blocks of our guard:

 {% highlight php %}
 <?php